Twistedben/Ossemble-Demo/README.md

 Cloning the app will not work, as I stipped out sensitive files intentionally. (deleted config files, production and deployment files, DB folder, and images).
 Take note, some of this code is extremely old and was written when I was a beginner at Ruby and RoR, and may have never been refactored.
 So there may be some really smelly code scattered throughout.

-To demo the app, you can sign up for free on www.ossemble.com and see all the features, or jump right in to a limited Sandbox environment by visiting www.ossemble.com/demo_admin

 **Some features:**